 Third Step: Copywriting.

-I'm quite lucky and have an awesome copywriter who helps me out when it comes to the copy for my infographics (And edits your blog posts. -EW), and I know everyone can't be as lucky as I am.
+I'm quite lucky and have an awesome copywriter who helps me out when it comes to the copy for my infographics, and I know everyone can't be as lucky as I am.
 Since infographics are mainly images, there's not much copy you will need to write.
 Just remember the two Cs: Compelling Copy.
 You want engaging headlines and subheads.

 Fourth Step: Design Time.

 Now that you're done with what I call the boring steps, the fun can begin!
 Visualize your end product and where you’ll be distributing it.
 Social media sites have made it easy for users to spread infographics to people around the world.
 For example, Pinterest is one of the most common platforms for sharing this type of content.
 If social media is your infographic's final destination, vertical layouts at 600 pixels wide work best.